-- After transporting over 7.5 million guests, the theme park retires the Iron-Horse Steam Engine.
-The train had logged over 200,000 miles and started to show the effects of the Florida sun and long-lines of smiles waiting to travel deep into the Florida swamp. - 2001 The "Alligator Capital of the World" ushered in an all-new, chill generator as the new Iron horse locomotive pulled out of the train station at Gatorland for its inaugural run.
+After transporting over 7.5 million guests, the theme park retires the Iron-Horse Steam Engine.
+The train had logged over 200,000 miles and started to show the effects of the Florida sun and long-lines of smiles waiting to travel deep into the Florida swamp.

+The "Alligator Capital of the World" ushered in an all-new, chill generator as the new Iron horse locomotive pulled out of the train station at Gatorland for its inaugural run.

-2002 The giant gaping gator's mouth entrance at the "Alligator Capital of the World" celebrated its 40th Anniversary as the theme parks icon.
+The giant gaping gator's mouth entrance at the "Alligator Capital of the World" celebrated its 40th Anniversary as the theme parks icon.

 Babs Steorts joined the entertainment department as the first female gator handler in the theme park's history.

 Gatorland selected Jeremy and Daniel Kemp from Palmetto, Florida as the theme parks Ultimate Gator Guide contest.
-The contest launched a nationwide hunt for an adventurous outrider who longed for the spotlight and a chance to get up-close and personal with some of the natives at Gatorland, Orlando's best 1 / 2 day attractionTM .
+The contest launched a nationwide hunt for an adventurous outrider who longed for the spotlight and a chance to get up-close and personal with some of the natives at Gatorland, Orlando's best 1⁄2 day attractionTM.
 Hordes of entries from across the country were submitted and from those the ten lucky finalists were selected.

-2003 The Gator Jumparoo Show celebrates its 20th Anniversary as the theme parks most popular show and one of the most unique photo opportunities in central Florida.
-2004 Cobalt, the world's only known blue alligator, goes on display in a new exhibit to showcase his unique coloring and protect him from the harsh Florida sun.
-A team of three alligator experts traveled to Alabama to aid in the capture of a 12- foot alligator, Chucky, displaced from his enclosure at the Gulf Coast Zoo during Hurricane Ivan.
+The Gator Jumparoo Show celebrates its 20th Anniversary as the theme parks most popular show and one of the most unique photo opportunities in central Florida.

+Cobalt, the world's only known blue alligator, goes on display in a new exhibit to showcase his unique coloring and protect him from the harsh Florida sun.

+A team of three alligator experts traveled to Alabama to aid in the capture of a 12-foot alligator, Chucky, displaced from his enclosure at the Gulf Coast Zoo during Hurricane Ivan.
 The successful rescue and capture of the large reptile took place in less than three hours.

-2005 Gatorland's historic "Gator Mouth" goes under the drill.
+Gatorland's historic "Gator Mouth" goes under the drill.
 The million-dollar renovation features a new façade for the 55-year-old theme park and wildlife preserve.

 A team of four alligator experts traveled to Ken Malloy Regional Park to aid the City of Los Angeles Department of Recreation and Parks in capturing the alligator in Lake Machado.

-2006 Mark McHugh, president and CEO of Gatorland takes over as the chairman of the Board of Directors for the Orlando/Orange County Convention & Visitors Bureau, Inc. (Orlando CVB).
+Mark McHugh, president and CEO of Gatorland takes over as the chairman of the Board of Directors for the Orlando/Orange County Convention & Visitors Bureau, Inc. (Orlando CVB).
 As the chairman, McHugh will be the first Small Attraction representative to receive the honor of being elected to represent the Orlando CVB's 1,400 + members in the future.

 Gatorland announces the death of one of the theme park's most beloved residents, Alf, a 14 ft.
 4-inch American Crocodile who passed away of natural causes.

 A fire breaks out at Gatorland on Nov.
 6, 2006.
 Despite the bravery and valiant effort of the firefighters, the 7,000 square-foot, award-winning Gift Shop and Executive Offices were lost.
 Tragically, one dwarf crocodile, two pythons and two hatchling alligators were also lost.
 Nov.
 24, 2006, Gatorland reopened to the public to record numbers.

-Out of the Ashes Out of the A 1,400 + members in the future.Gatorland announces the death of one of the theme park's most beloved residents, Alf, a 14 ft.
-4-inch American Crocodile who passed away of natural causes.A fire breaks out at Gatorland on Nov.
-6, 2006.
-Despite the bravery and valiant effort of the firefighters, the 7,000 square-foot, award-winning Gift Shop and Executive Offices were lost.
-Tragically, one dwarf crocodile, two pythons and two hatchling alligators were also lost.
-Nov.
-24, 2006, Gatorland reopened to the public to record numbers.
+Out of the Ashes

-2007 Gator Gully Splash Park, the area's most unique splash zone, opens in May featuring unusual water sources crafted to resemble some of the parks most popular residents.
+Gator Gully Splash Park, the area's most unique splash zone, opens in May featuring unusual water sources crafted to resemble some of the parks most popular residents.